Do neutrinos dream in 5D? Towards a comprehensive extra-dimensional neutrino phenomenology: LED Phenomenology in Neutrino Oscillations

 In the following, we consider how the presence of extra dimensions can modify how neutrinos propagate.
 We study the scenario in which the SM is localised on the orbifold fixed point brane at $y=\pi R$

 where $g$ is now the determinant of the 4D induced metric on the brane, and the delta function localises interactions on the SM brane.
 Notice that the fixed point $y=0$, would have been an equally good possibility, and our choice does not affect the results.
 Because $\psi_R$ is even under $y\!\to\!-y$ while $\psi_L$ is odd, one has $\psi_L(0)=\psi_L(\pi R)=0$.
-Hence, only $\psi_R$ can couple to operators localised on the SM brane at $y=\pi R$.
-From now onwards, we will work only with the 4D EFT on the brane; we hence will omit the localisation of the functions at $y=\pi R$, unless specified otherwise.
+Hence, only $\psi_R$ can couple to operators localised on the SM brane at $y=\pi R$.~\footnote{Notice that fluctuations of the brane position would also impact neutrino oscillations~\cite{Dienes:1998sb,Pas:2005rb}.} From now onwards, we will work only with the 4D EFT on the brane; we hence will omit the localisation of the functions at $y=\pi R$, unless specified otherwise.

 The most generic interaction term reads

 where $H$ and $L_L$ denote the Higgs and leptonic $SU(2)$ doublets with $H^T=\left(H^{+}, H^0\right)$ and $\tilde{H}=i \sigma_2 H^*$.
 The couplings $\tilde Y_D$ and $\tilde B$ are generically matrices and encode non-trivial flavour structure.
 Upon performing the KK-decomposition of Eq.~\eqref{eq:KK-decomposition}, in terms of the KK tower, it reads